KatynaSada/SparseGO/README.md

 <p align="right">(<a href="#About-The-Project">back to top</a>)</p>

-# DeepMoA: method to predict the MoA of drugs using DeepLIFT
+# DeepMoA method to predict the MoA of drugs using DeepLIFT

 <!-- CONTRIBUTING -->
 # Contributing